fnalways/terminus-docs/docs/manual/tasks/filter-syntax-guide.md

 - `pdf`

 ### Time parameters
 Filter entries based on time-related fields using the format `parameter__operator:value`.
-Dates must be specified in absolute format, such as: `2023-01-01`.
+Dates must be specified in absolute format: `YYYY-MM-DD`.

 #### `published_at`
 Publication time of the entry.